 In a dictatorship system of government, the ruler has the power to impose his rule at any time.
 Dictators alter the law to their own advantage.

-It creates disinterest in the society
+It creates disinterest in society

 Create power vacuum